-Employers routinely rely on certification because many people working in human resources do not know the details of some specific areas of practice.
-Employers understand candidates for employment who have a certification from a reputable organization demonstrate competence through independent verification.
-They routinely require or request applicants hold these certifications.
+Employers routinely rely on certificates because many people working in human resources do not know the details of some specific areas of practice.
+Employers understand candidates for employment who have a certificate from a reputable organization demonstrate competence through independent verification.
+They routinely require or request applicants hold these certificates.

-Employees and applicants rely on certification to demonstrate their relative value to a potential employer.
-When one’s knowledge and abilities in the safety field have been acquired from a number of different sources, certification provides one single source of validation.
+Employees and applicants rely on certificates to demonstrate their relative value to a potential employer.
+When one’s knowledge and abilities in the safety field have been acquired from a number of different sources, a certificate provides one single source of validation.

-Survey results support the accepted belief that professional safety certifications bring higher salaries to their holders as well as increased job opportunities and advancements.
-The median annual base salary of individuals holding the certifications in the safety field is about $28,000 greater than the median annual base salary of those in similar positions who held no certification.
+Survey results support the accepted belief that professional safety certificates bring higher salaries to their holders as well as increased job opportunities and advancements.
+The median annual base salary of individuals holding the certificates in the safety field is about $28,000 greater than the median annual base salary of those in similar positions who held no certificate.

-Additionally, your credibility as a trainer is clearly established with both students and current or prospective employer by having a certification that includes certification as a trainer.
+Additionally, your credibility as a trainer is clearly established with both students and current or prospective employers by having a certificate that includes a certificate as a trainer.

 I. NASP/IASP Certified Trainers may issue NASP/IASP Diplomas and Pocket Cards